 - Write down questions to ask your doctor.

 Preparing a list of questions can help you make the most of the time with the doctor.
-For primary immunodeficiency, some basic questions to ask include:
+For primary immunodeficiency, basic questions include:

 - What's the most likely cause of these symptoms?

 - What tests are needed?
 Do these tests require special preparation?